 How to Remove Scorch or Burn Marks from Wool Fabrics

-If the scorched fabric is made of wool or another protein fabric like cashmere that is thick and fuzzy, brush the scorched area lightly with a soft brush - like an old toothbrush - to remove burned or charred fibers.
+If the scorched fabric is made of woven wool or another protein fiber like cashmere that is thick and fuzzy, brush the scorched area lightly with a soft brush, an old toothbrush works well, to remove burned or charred fibers.
 Rub a bit of liquid detergent into the scorched area and wash in cold water.
-If the scorched item is delicate, like a sweater, hand wash instead.
+If the scorched item is knitted, like a sweater, hand wash instead.

 If you have created a shiny streak on wool because you forgot to use a pressing cloth, a white cloth dipped in white distilled vinegar will help remove the shine.
-Finish by blotting up the area with plain, cool water and allow to air dry.
+Finish by blotting the area with plain, cool water and allow the fabric to air dry.

-If you happened to be ironing on a carpeted floor and burned or melted the fibers, start by allowing the area to cool completely.
+If you happen to be ironing on a carpeted floor and burn or melt the fibers, start by allowing the area to cool completely.
 Use some medium-grit sandpaper to brush the area and remove the melted fibers.
-You can also use very fine scissors - like manicure scissors - to remove the melted fibers.
-You will have to be careful and not cut too deep or your carpet will be bald.
+You can also use very fine scissors, like manicure scissors, to remove the melted fibers.
+You must be careful and avoid cutting too deep or your carpet will be bald.

-If the scorch mark very light, use the hydrogen peroxide/ammonia or distilled white vinegar methods to remove the stain.
+If the scorch discoloration is very light, use the hydrogen peroxide/ammonia or distilled white vinegar methods to remove the stain.
 Always finish by blotting the area with cool, clean water and allow to air dry.

 Melted Man-Made Fabrics and Your Iron